OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

-I did a lot of research and tested many sandals before creating this list, but hopefully, it will make it easier for you to find the best hiking sandals for your next adventure.
+I did extensive research and ran many tests to put together this list.
+My goal was to make it easier for you to find the perfect hiking sandals for your adventures.

 EDITOR’S CHOICE